-Today I had an amazing walking tour of Reykjavik with Eric from CityWalk.
+Today I had an amazing Reykjavik free walking tour with Eric from CityWalk.
 This tour starts at 2pm by the Parliament building, on Austurvöllur square.
 Meet next to the statue of Jón Sigurðsson, a leader of Iceland’s independence movement.

 One great thing about this walking tour is that it’s wheelchair accessible.
 The walking tour is also priced as ‘free’ to allow everyone to attend, but I encourage you to make a donation at the end of the tour, as it is not funded by the government or anything else, and the guys who run it do so voluntarily.

-Outside the Icelandic Parliament building, we learnt that there are 63 senators in parliament and 26 are women, ranking Iceland as one of the highest percentage of women in parliament in the world (after Rwanda and Finland to name a few others).
+The Reykjavik free walking tour starts at the Icelandic Parliament Building.
+We learnt that there are 63 senators in parliament and 26 are women, ranking Iceland as one of the highest percentage of women in parliament in the world (after Rwanda and Finland to name a few others).
 There are only 6 political parties in Iceland.

 Look up at the roof line for 4 characters – North, East, South and West.
 Those 4 symbols appear on the back of every coin in Iceland.
 In the top windows, you can see four creatures for protection.